 As a manufacturer of high quality sound insulation elements made from acoustic foam, we at aixFOAM know that sound insulation on machines is an extremely complex and individual subject.
 Many machines are tailored to the respective requirements of production and thus are special products.
 We therefore offer tailored parts for sound insulation on machines alongside the standard sound absorbers in panels.

-Our modern production technology allows the custom-made special contours for precise installation in existing housings and machines.
-For the soundproofing of machine cladding and the soundproofing of soundproof hoods, we offer both large, medium or small series as well as a standard range of modularly designed acoustic absorbers.
-Upon request, we are also happy to produce prototypes for your planned soundproofing solution.
+Our state-of-the-art manufacturing technology allows the custom-made production of special contours for fitting into existing housings and machines.
+We offer large, medium or small series as well as a standard range of modular acoustic absorbers for the sound insulation of machine cladding and the sound insulation of sound insulation hoods.
+On request, we can also produce prototypes for your planned soundproofing solution..

-Through 60 years of experience and continuous optimization of our high-quality acoustic foams, we have succeeded in developing flexible and robust soundproofing elements with high absorption values. aixFOAM sound absorbers reduce noise and structure-borne noise and are available in various fire protection classes and material thicknesses.
-Choose from several colors and surface profiles for your favorite.
-Various surface laminations make aixFOAM soundproofing elements resistant to liquids and dirt, and practical self-adhesive equipment makes assembly easier even in demanding areas.
+Through 60 years of experience and continuous optimisation of our high-quality acoustic foams, we have succeeded in developing flexible and robust soundproofing elements with high absorption values. aixFOAM sound absorbers reduce noise and structure-borne noise and are available in different fire protection classes and material thicknesses.
+Choose your favourites from several colours and surface profiles.
+Various surface laminations make aixFOAM sound insulation elements resistant to liquids and dirt and the practical self-adhesive equipment facilitates assembly even in demanding places.

-Choose from our aixFOAM products for mechanical engineering your sound insulation or use our free consultation service.
-Our specialist planners will support you in your projects to find a suitable solution for your requirements to find.
+Choose your soundproofing from our aixFOAM products for mechanical engineering or use our free consulting service.
+Our experts will support you with your projects in order to find the right solution for your requirements. to find.